 Michelle has had heavy periods with bad cramps since her teenage years.
-She was told that her period would change as she got older and the pain and heavy flow would ease—the opposite turned out to be true for Michelle.
+She was told that her period would change as she got older, and that the pain and heavy flow would ease.
+Well unfortunately, that didn’t happen.
 Now in her thirties, it wasn’t uncommon for her to miss two or three days of work when she menstruated.
 She spent those days in bed swapping a hot water bottle from her abdomen to her lower back between naps and popping ibuprofen every four hours for the cramps and the leg pain.

 Michelle first learned she might have uterine fibroids when she searched her symptoms online and discovered the Uterine Fibroid Symptoms Quiz from USA Fibroid Centers.
 All the symptoms hit home for her: